Pouyanpi/NeMo-Guardrails/README.md

-# CoLLM
+# Colang Flows

-CoLLM is a framework for creating rails for LLMs.
+Colang Flows is a framework for creating rails for conversational AI systems e.g. ChatGPT-like.

-** NOTE for alpha users: check out the [Getting Started Guide](docs/getting-started-alpha.md) for a quick start. **
+**NOTE for alpha users: check out the [Getting Started Guide](docs/getting-started-alpha.md) for a quick start.**

+**NOTE for core developers: check out the [Contributing Guide](CONTRIBUTING.md) for details on setting up the development environment, project structure, coding style, etc.**

 ## Description